iree-org/iree/docs/repository_management.md

 As a project which brings together compiler, runtime and graphics systems, dependency management is somewhat complex.
-We use git submodules for C++ dependencies and, where possible, language specific external package management for other types of dependencies (i.e. Python).
+We use git submodules for C++ dependencies and, where possible, language specific external package management for other types of dependencies (e.g. Python).

 In addition, dependencies are managed entirely different in the Google internal source code repository.
 This imposes constraints on repository management tasks